Graham Dunstan

 Director of Marketing and Communications

-Graham joins Friends of the Children as the Director of Marketing and Communications with more than 20 years of experience in the nonprofit sector and local government.
-He will be working to strengthen the organization’s brand and communications strategy and to amplify the voices of the children, families, and communities we serve.
-Graham has focused his career on creating positive impact in communities by leveraging storytelling, research, and visibility through grassroots collaboration.
-Before joining Friends of the Children, he led marketing and communications at the nonprofit organization Americans for the Arts, where he began work in 2004 after serving for five years as a founding volunteer member of the organization’s Emerging Arts Leaders Council.
+Graham joined Friends of the Children as the Director of Marketing and Communications in 2021 with more than 20 years of experience in the nonprofit sector and local government.
+He leads communications and marketing strategy for Friends of the Children and works to strengthen the organization’s brand and to amplify the voices of the children, families, and communities we serve.